-Social media is one of the best ways to reach your fans on a daily basis.
-It lets you communicate with them, share fun stories, and keep them involved even when the season is over.
+Social media is one of the best ways to reach your people on a daily basis.
+It lets you communicate with them, share fun stories, and you get to keep them involved even when the season is over.
 But athlete social media management isn’t as simple as you might think.
 In fact, it’s pretty easy to make mistakes with your efforts and you’re probably making them right now.
-Here are some of the most common issues we’ve seen so you can take steps to avoid them.
+Here are some of the most common issues we’ve seen to help you identify the things you need to avoid next time.

-Your target audience should be your fanbase.
-But how well do you know them?
-If you’re creating social media posts and sharing content without focusing on your fans, you’re making a huge mistake.
-Social media management for athletes needs to focus on those fans, the types of things they want to see, and encourage them to participate and interact with your team.
+The target audience of athletes should be their fanbase.
+But how well do athletes know them?
+If you’re creating social media accounts and sharing content as well as posts without focusing on your people, you’re making a huge mistake.
+Social media management for every athlete includes focusing on those sports fans, the types of content as well as posts they like and encourage them to participate and interact with your team.

 Not Letting Your Followers Know Things First

 Guys, bots are real.
 Yes, they make it seem like you have tons of followers, but it’s FAKE!
 You’re representing actual athletes that should have real people who engage with posts they care about.
-Stop spending your money on buying followers and instead spend it on useful things like updated websites, PPC campaigns and high-quality content as well as posts.
+Stop spending your money on buying followers and instead spend it to get useful services like updated websites, PPC campaigns and high-quality content as well as posts.

 Don’t Hesitate to Ask for Help

-There’s nothing wrong with asking for help with your athlete social media management strategy.
+There’s nothing wrong with asking for help with your social media management strategy.
 In fact, it can help you take your campaign to the next level.
 Drop us a line or fill out this form and let our team show you how it’s done.